Skip to content

 else:

-# remove the removable variable from the set of variables left
+# Remove the removable variable from the set of variables left

 var_left_bool_arr[removable_var] = False

-# make sure to only include neighbors that are still left
+# Make sure to only include neighbors that are still left

 neighbors = [neighbor for neighbor in self.learned_skeleton.neighbors(removable_var) if var_left_bool_arr[neighbor]]

-# update the markov boundary matrix
+# Update the Markov boundary matrix

-data_included_ci_test, removable_var, neighbors)
+data_included_ci_test,

 return self.learned_skeleton